hunkee1017/spring-boot-logging-demo/README.md

 $ docker run logging-demo 8080:8080
 ```

-#Connect to localhost:8080 via web browser.#
+**Connect to localhost:8080 via web browser.**
+ex) curl localhost:8080
+or
+ex) docker exec -ti d3af0da0160a curl localhost:8080

-#You can see "Hello World!" messages.#
+**You can see "Hello World!" messages.**

 ## Connect to application via ssh and confirm log file